intel/program-measurement-scripts/docs/README.txt

 This document describes how to instrument a new code for analysis.

 1) Put the source files to a directory (say /path/to/source/<codelet_name>)
 2) Ensure the code will be compiled successfully by a "make" command, so a Makefile source also be in /path/to/source.
+Also the script will do "make clean" to clean up object files.
 3) Suppose the compiled binary is called run_kernel.
 Check and see run_kernel can be executed.
 4) The loop to be analyzed should be inside a function f() eventually called by the main program.